HRGV/phyloFlash/README.md

 Use the ```-skip_spades``` and/or ```-skip_emirge``` options to turn off
 SSU sequence reconstruction with SPAdes assembler or EMIRGE respectively.

+Use the -sc switch for MDA datasets (single cell) or other hard to assemble read sets.

 Expected Performance
 --------------------